micado-scale/ansible-micado/README.md

 ```

-## TOSCA description
+## Application description

-MiCADO requires a description of an application to be executed in TOSCA format.
+MiCADO executes applications described by the Application Descriptions following the TOSCA format.
 This section details the structure of the application description.

 Application description has four main sections:
 - **tosca_definitions_version**: ```tosca_simple_yaml_1_0```.